bs123/mock-n-roll/README.md

 ### curl example
 #### before / setUp
 * you could specify any repsonse body in the post body
-* you cold specify any service call as path parameter, here environment, /mock/configure/**environment**/200
+* you could specify any service call as path parameter, here environment, /mock/configure/**environment**/200
-* you cold specify any response http code as path parameter, here 200, /mock/configure/environment/**200**
+* you could specify any response http code as path parameter, here 200, /mock/configure/environment/**200**

 ``` bash
 echo '{